WesR/Halcyon/README.md

 ## Halcyon *on and on*

 The goal of this project is to have an easy to install and use Matrix bot library similar to the Discord or Slack libs.
-Encryption must be transparent to the user.
+Encryption must be transparent to the user (TODO).
 Check the roadmap in [notes.md](./notes.md) and see how the token works in [tokenFormat.md](./tokenFormat.md)

+Ask questions in the matrix chat [#halcyon:blackline.xyz](https://matrix.to/#/#halcyon:blackline.xyz) or in github issues.

 ## Current features
 - [x] A nice command prompt to generate Halcyon tokens
 - [x] Login with token or username/password
-- [X] Fetch for new messages every x seconds using await
+- [x] Fetch for new messages every x seconds using await
 - [x] Event hooks for
     - [x] on_message(self, message)
     - [x] on_message_edit(self, message)